-John H. Freeman is an executive officer of the Company.
-Mr. Freeman has been an independent consultant specializing in corporate sales, marketing and operations consulting since December, 2006.
+John H. Freeman is President and Chief Executive Officer of the Company since May 2008.
+Prior to this Mr. Freeman was an independent consultant specializing in corporate sales, marketing and operations consulting since December, 2006.
 Prior to that and since September, 2004 he served as the Chief Operating Officer at Taratec Development Corporation, a life sciences consulting company.
 Prior to that, and for more than five years, he was responsible for leading IBM's worldwide sales, marketing, and business planning for Pharmaceutical, Medical Device, and Life Sciences clients.
 This included IBM product sales of hardware, software, services and financing.
 Mr. Freeman has 30 years of executive sales and operations management experience with IBM.
 Mr. Freeman is a graduate of Pennsylvania State University with an M.S. in Computer Science and holds a B.A. in Mathematics from Syracuse University.
 Mr. Freeman has been a Director since 2005.
+Mr. Freeman brings to the Board extensive executive, marketing and technical experience, with a decades-long track record in the computer technology industry.